L3MON4D3/LuaSnip/data/DOC-template.md

 })
 ```

-This example shows how to access the snippet opts for multisnippets.
+This example shows how to access the snippet opts for MultiSnippets.
 Note that unlike a `s` snippet these opts must be in the `common_opts`
 table item.